Colintraive: Transport

 Colintraive lies at the southern end of the mainland section of the A886, which links to the Isle of Bute.
 A ferry crosses the 450 yard gap to Rhubodach on Bute, giving access to the tourist town of Rothesay.
 West Coast Motors provides a bus service, including via the 478 Dunoon–Portavadie route.

+An unclassified road links Colintraive to Strone Point along the shore of the Kyles of Bute, and continues north a short distance up the west shore of Loch Striven.